How to Apply Conditional Formatting to Cells

 WorkSheet workSheet = workBook.DefaultWorkSheet;

-// Create conditional formatting rule
+// Using a threshold of 8 for the conditional formatting rule

 var rule = workSheet.ConditionalFormatting.CreateConditionalFormattingRule(ComparisonOperator.LessThan, "8");

-// Set style options
+// Set style options for the conditional formatting rule

 rule.PatternFormatting.BackgroundColor = "#54BDD9";

-// Add conditional formatting rule
+// Apply the conditional formatting rule to a specific cell range

 workSheet.ConditionalFormatting.AddConditionalFormatting("A1:A10", rule);